openhp/HP-integration-example/README.md

 #-------------------------------------------------------
 #some example values
 eev_target = "02.50"		#new eev temperature difference
 newtemp = "31.50"		#new setpoint temperature

 ID 	= chr(0x30)		#this script ID, 0x30 supported by all Valden components, so do not change this value remote_ID = chr(0x41)		#Remote Display ID ( this display https://github.com/openhp/Display  or that display https://github.com/openhp/ServiceDisplay )
-					#Remote Display ID can be changed, few devices with uniq IDs can work together at the same time at same line
+				#Remote Display ID can be changed, and yes: few devices with uniq IDs can work together at the same time at same line

 #-------------------------------------------------------
-#example cycle
-#sends 10 times (G)er all command
-#then sends (T)emperature set
-#then sends (E)EV difference set
-#then cycle
+#example cycle, interaction with Remote Display
 #commands:
 #(G)et all
 #new (T)emperature set (setpoint)
 #new (E)EV difference set

+#cycle sends 10 times (G)er all command
+#then sends (T)emperature set
+#then sends (E)EV difference set
+#then cycle

 while ( 1 == 1):
 	for i in xrange (10):
 		SendCommand(remote_ID,"G")	#sends 0AG : from ID 0 to ID A (G)et all
 		sleep (5)
 	SendCommand(remote_ID,"T" + newtemp)	#sends 0AT31.50, command format TNN.NN
 	sleep (5)